Berkeley Solar

 Electrical Panel Upgrade

 Many Berkeley homes (especially those built before 1960) have older electrical panels that may need to be upgraded to 200A service to support solar.
 This can add $1,500–$4,000 to the project cost.
-However, 70% of homeowners may not actually need an upgrade — the NEC 120% rule often allows modest solar systems on existing 100A or 150A panels.
+However, the NEC 120% rule often allows modest solar systems on existing 100A or 150A panels without any upgrade.

 Check if you need a panel upgrade with our free calculator →